 Time to vote

 After that, everybody can select their favourite for the hotlist on this website.
 The three publishing houses with the most votes get their titles onto the list of the ten best books of the year.
 The other seven titles are selected by the jury.
 Together, these ten books will represent the contribution of independent publishing houses from Austria, Switzerland and Germany to the year's literary culture.

 The award, which comes with € 5000 prize money, is presented to one of the ten hotlist publishing houses to honour its publishing achievements.

 The Melusine-Huss-Preis is selected by booksellers and is also awarded to a publishing house.
 It comes with a printing voucher worth € 4000 donated by a book manufacturing company.
-The awards ceremony and the independent's party takes place during the Frankfurt Book Fair in October in the Literaturhaus Frankfurt.
+The awards ceremony and the independent's party takes place during the Frankfurt Book Fair in October.
 Everybody's welcome!

 "The hotlist is an invitation to make discoveries."

 A short history of the hotlist: